Michael Cartel from my 1993 print column ‘Parades Make Strange Bedfellows‘

 Many films on the Vietnam War portrayed American soldiers as kill-happy sociopaths, drug addicts or fools without sense to avoid the draft.
 Or far worse, just robotic patriots.

-The political/cultural left was against America’s involvement in a “immoral, imperialist, fascist, rapacious, racist, criminal and inhumane war.”
+The political/cultural divide was against America’s involvement in a “immoral, imperialist, fascist, rapacious, racist, criminal and inhumane war.”
 But for all their posturing, strutting the antiwar movement died with the end of the draft in 1973 – while the war raged for another two years.

 Then during the 1979 Iranian hostage crisis the country gushed with patriotism and lavished gifts on the released hostages.
 Nearly all were career diplomats, not young draftees.
 They were given parades, book options, even lifetime baseball passes.
 As of 2015 each hostage was paid $4.4 million in ‘compensation.’

 Many Vietnam veterans were confused and (privately) outraged with the absurd grotesque.

 Now with the Gulf War everyone has jumped onto the juggernaut.
-Thoughtful progressives like Maryl Streep have out-photo-opped the most shameless flag-waving right-wingers.
+Thoughtful progressives like Maryl Streep have out-photo-opped the most shameless war lovers.

 But I’m glad to see it.

 The L.A. parade even had a contingent of Vietnam vets led by General William Westmoreland, for what it was worth.
-And this time it was the new-old left who had to hide behind the crowd and beg for media attention.
+And this time it was the American soldier critics who had to hide behind the crowd and beg for media attention.

 Jane Fonda, the most popular anti-war celebrity activist apologized three years ago for her obnoxious 1972 PR stunt in a North Vietnamese anti-aircraft gunseat in Hanoi (although not for her bromide on American POWs lying about having been tortured).